Carl-Marasigan/Carl-Marasigan/README.md

     - I'm a graduate student from *National University Laguna* (Batch - 2022)

-    - I mostly preferred Web Development and Software Developmebt field where I can utilize my skills and creativity to solve real life problems.
+    - I mostly preferred Web Development and Software Development field where I can utilize my skills and creativity to solve real life problems.

     - You can notif me on my email at marasigancarljoseph@gmail.com!
 I'll try to respond as soon as I can.